-Issue Priority Strategy Concepts Support parity in pre-tax fringe benefits for public transit/vanpooling and particular set of the set of Support funding for innovative infrastructure, operations, and programs that reduce emissions, and support economic development.
-Climate Change Support climate change legislation to reduce Support cap-and-trade funds to implement the Bay Area's Sustainable Corr J greenhouse gas (GHG) emissions Support rewarding Self-Help Counties with cap-and-trade funds for projects an and reduce GHG emissions.
-Support emerging technologies such as alternative fuels and fueling technolog Support a multimodal goods movement system and efforts that enhance th the environment.
-Expand goods movement funding and policy development Support a designated funding stream for goods movement.
-Goods Movement Support goods movement policies that enhance Bay Area goods movement development Ensure that Bay Area transportation systems are included in and prioritized in funding processes.
-Support rewarding Self-Help Counties that directly fund goods movement in Support efforts that encourage regional and mega-regional cooperation as and fund solutions to regional transportation problems and support governme in transportation.
-Evend partnerships at the legal regional state Support policy development to advance transportation planning, policy, ar Partnerships Expand partnerships at the local, regional, state and federal levels federal levels.
-Partner with community agencies and other partners to increase transporta projects and programs and to support local jobs.
-Support efforts to maintain and expand local-, women-, minority- and small- for contracts.
+Issue Priority Strategy Concepts Support parity in pre-tax fringe benefits for public transit/vanpooling and parking.
+Climate Change Support climate change legislation to reduce greenhouse gas (GHG) emissions Support funding for innovative infrastructure, operations, and programs that relieve congestion, improve air quality, reduce emissions, and support economic development.
+Support cap-and-trade funds to implement the Bay Area's Sustainable Communities Strategy.
+Support rewarding Self-Help Counties with cap-and-trade funds for projects and programs that are partially locally funded and reduce GHG emissions.
+Support emerging technologies such as alternative fuels and fueling technology to reduce GHG emissions.
+Goods Movement Expand goods movement funding and policy development Support a multimodal goods movement system and efforts that enhance the economy, local communities, and the environment.
+Support a designated funding stream for goods movement.
+Support goods movement policies that enhance Bay Area goods movement planning, funding, delivery, and advocacy.
+Ensure that Bay Area transportation systems are included in and prioritized in state and federal planning and funding processes.
+Support rewarding Self-Help Counties that directly fund goods movement infrastructure and programs.
+Partnerships Expand partnerships at the local, regional, state and federal levels Support efforts that encourage regional and mega-regional cooperation and coordination to develop, promote, and fund solutions to regional transportation problems and support governmental efficiencies and cost savings in transportation.
+Support policy development to advance transportation planning, policy, and funding at the county, regional, state, and federal levels.
+Partner with community agencies and other partners to increase transportation funding for Alameda CTC's multiple projects and programs and to support local jobs.
+Support efforts to maintain and expand local-, women-, minority- and small-business participation in competing for contracts.